Supporting migrant mothers and children

 Group facilitators complete observation notes after each session and we run focus groups and carry out one-to-one interviews with families.

-The provide a central point of contact for vulnerable families from which to access services.
+Provide a central point of contact for vulnerable families from which to access services.

 Activities» Provide solutions to urgent problems; homelessness, destitution, violent/dangerous/exploitative situations and poor child safety.

-» Support children and their mothers with immediate and longer-term housing or, where necessary, safe accommodation.
+» Support children and their mothers with immediate and longer-term housing

 » Support undocumented British children to obtain birth certificates/passports, and access their entitlements.